 Press the glitter felt onto the other black felt piece.

-From the orange piece cut three bats using the template.
+From the orange piece cut three bats using our Free halloween garland templates.

-From the silver glitter piece cut four stars using the template.
+From the silver glitter piece cut four stars using the Free halloween garland template.

 Assembling your DIY Halloween bunting

 Make pom poms that measure 4cm (15⁄8in) in diameter using the pom pom maker, following the manufacturer’s instructions.

 Arrange your bunting shapes and pom poms, spacing them approx 15cm (6in) apart.